-The translator signals child device tamper events.
-If a tampering attempt is performed, this event is signalled by the translator on the display with the address of the child device and a little spanner icon on the right side (see picture 15).
+The translator signals child device's tamper events.
+If a tampering attempt is performed, this event is signaled by the translator on the display with the address of the child device and a little spanner icon on the right side (see picture 15).

 In case of this kind of fault, a fault message is sent to the control panel.

-Picture 15 - tampering attempted on the device at the visualized address info@hyfirewireless.co.uk (21) L20-VW2W128-1400 (vA.5)
+info@hyfirewireless.co.uk L20-VW2WX-1400 (vA.5)